xiaomo728/edx-platform/docs/decisions/0010-limit-modulestore-use-in-lms.rst

   Modulestore often has obscure edge cases like non-standard course hierarchies, inheritable attributes set in places where Studio would not normally offer it as an option, A/B tests at the section level, etc.
+  However, LMS-oriented relational data schemas like ``course_overviews`` and ``learning_sequences`` make intentional, documented assumptions about course data.
+LMS app authors can confidently build on these simpler models without having to mind the complex flexibility of Modulestore data.

 **Application behavior is more predictable.**
   Modulestore grabs large chunks of the course at once, leading to major